2nd municipality of Naples

 The Second Municipality (In Italian: Seconda Municipalità or Municipalità 2) is one of the ten boroughs in which the Italian city of Naples is divided.
-It is the littlest municipality per surface.
+It is the smallest municipality by area.

 Geography

 The municipality is located in the middle of the city.
 In its territory there are located the port and the central railway station.

 Its territory includes the zones of Quartieri Spagnoli, Borgo Orefici and Forcella.

 Administrative division

 The Second Municipality is divided into 6 quarters: